 The role of a private equity operating partner (OP) can vary greatly between PE firms and their portfolio companies.
 In many cases, CFOs don’t fully understand what the OP has to offer, and that is why it is important for the CFO to have open communications with their operating partner.
 Ask your OP what resources are available so that you can have a full understanding of the tools at your disposal.

 CFOs should also not be afraid to occasionally push back when OPs or other PE executives make a request.
 For example, if a requested financial report is going to take an inordinate amount of time and resources to compile, it is OK to ask why the numbers are needed and find out what the PE firm is trying to accomplish.
 Explain to the executives what it will take to provide what they requested so everyone is on the same page about the resources being dedicated to the task.
 Time and energy may be better spent completing other work, especially when what they want can be included in a regular report.

 Due to the stringent financial reporting requirements of PE firms, staying up to date on the latest technology trends is important for increasing efficiency and staying relevant in a rapidly advancing industry.
 According to a 2019 survey by Deloitte, 82 percent of PE investors believe automation and technology are going to have a major impact on finance functions over the next 10 years.
-A successful PE CFO will make strategic investments in technology to enhance processes.
+A private equity chief financial officer will make strategic investments in technology to enhance processes.
 Ideally, these investments will eventually cut labor costs and create a more efficient workflow within the PE portfolio company.

 As a private equity CFO, you must start embracing technology.
 Old school financial reporting methods are being replaced by automation and as the CFO, you must be the one leading those changes.
 If technological advancements are not part of your strategic plan for the portfolio company, you need to pivot to start including them.